jeffasante/Unofficial-GCN-Kipf-Welling-Implementation/README.md

 This implementation supports multi-layer GCNs and can be adapted for real-world graph data beyond dummy inputs.

+## License

+This repository is open-sourced under the MIT License.

+# Citation

 ```
 @article{kipf2016semi,
   title={Semi-Supervised Classification with Graph Convolutional Networks},